Brief Explanation

 Q: How can I improve the performance of bulk indexing operations?

-A: To optimize bulk indexing, consider increasing the refresh interval, disabling replicas temporarily, using multiple workers for parallel indexing, and finding the optimal batch size for your use case.
+A: To optimize bulk indexing, consider increasing the refresh interval (see Elasticsearch Index Refresh Interval), disabling replicas temporarily, using multiple workers for parallel indexing, and finding the optimal batch size for your use case.

 Q: What should I do if I encounter "Invalid bulk operation" errors intermittently?